BenKernot/Game-Design-Assignment-2/README.md

 # Ryan Jenkins Game Assignment
-To see our game go to: <a href="https://ryanjenkins.itch.io/zacharias-prototype">link text</a>
+To see our game go to: <a href="https://ryanjenkins.itch.io/zacharias-prototype">Zacharias: A Tale Of Redemption</a>